Master of Arts in Social Work

 Garda Vetting

-Garda Vetting is a requirement of this programme and will compliant with ATU Sligo`s Policy and Procedure Titled: Student Vetting.
-ADM/017/ Revision No 02.
-During the Garda Vetting Process issues that may emerge which were not declared by the student on the initial Vetting form may result in immediate termination of participation on the Programme.
-Offences that are disclosed through the process that is considered a serious risk to children and vulnerable persons may also result in a student’s discontinuation from the Programme.
+Garda Vetting is a requirement of this programme and will comply with ATU's Student Vetting Policy.
+During the Garda Vetting Process, issues that may emerge which were not declared by the student on the initial Vetting form may result in immediate termination of participation in the Programme.
+Offences disclosed through the process are considered a serious risk to children and vulnerable persons and may result in a student's discontinuation from the programme.

 Fitness to Practice

-A student on the Masters in Social Work must be Fit to Practice.
-ATU Sligo guidance on Fitness to Practice can be found within its policy.
-Students will be required to read this Policy and acknowledge that they have read and understood this requirement.
+A student to the Master's in Social Work must be Fit to Practice.
+ATU's policy provides guidance on Fitness to Practice.
+Students must read this policy and acknowledge that they have read and understood this requirement.

 Immunisations & Vaccinations